-For nine of the past ten summers, Liz Seifert has attended the 4-H Great Lakes & Natural Resources Camp (GLNRC) near the shores of Lake Huron at Camp Chickagami in Presque Isle, Michigan.
+For nine summers, Liz Seifert attended the 4-H Great Lakes & Natural Resources Camp (GLNRC) near the shores of Lake Huron at Camp Chickagami in Presque Isle, Michigan.

-For nine of the past ten summers, Liz Seifert has attended the 4-H Great Lakes & Natural Resources Camp (GLNRC) near the shores of Lake Huron at Camp Chickagami in Presque Isle, Michigan.
+For nine summers, Liz Seifert has attended the 4-H Great Lakes & Natural Resources Camp (GLNRC) near the shores of Lake Huron at Camp Chickagami in Presque Isle, Michigan.
 The experience, which first occurred when she was just 12 years old, has left an impression that will last a lifetime.

 Seifert learned about the outdoor hands-on learning camp, a pre-college program of Michigan 4-H, through her 4-H shooting sports club in Macomb County in 2008.
 At the camp, youth explore the exciting field of natural resources with leading scientists and professionals from Michigan State University Extension, Michigan Sea Grant, Michigan Department of Natural Resources, U.S. Fish and Wildlife Services and others.
 In addition to discovering more about topics such as coastal and fisheries management, limnology, wildlife, forestry, geography, geology, invasive species and wetlands, youth also enjoy a variety of recreational opportunities such as hiking, fishing, kayaking, swimming and snorkeling.

 After a little encouragement from her club leader, Seifert applied for and was awarded a scholarship from her county to attend GLNRC for the first time.
 She loved it so much that she attended for three additional years.
 Now, 10 years later, she says she doesn’t remember what it was like before camp.